Summaiya-Siddiqi/SummaiyaS-Misbah-Assignment/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# Debugging and Report for Code
+Below is the Debugging report

+### Profile
+In Profile folder below screens are created:
+First Profile with both Tabs general and password.
+Second GeneralTab where profile data fetch and updated.
+Third Passwordtab where user password updated.
+The other screens include textfield , button styling for the above two screen.

+### Data fetching error handling
+Handle error GeneralTab file data fetching and updating from firestore handle error by adding alert to alert the user and consolelog to log the error.

+### Image URI Undefined
+If the photo URI is invalid and empty display image unavailable will be shown.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.